A man screenprinting a Handcrafted logo

 • No. Most of our trainees attend on days of the week that suit them or might only come along occasionally.
 However, there is a limit to how many places we can provide each day.
 We may need to discuss with you which days would be best, so that places can be allocated fairly if there is a high demand for them.

-In woodworking, for instance, you will start with simple project, such as a chopping board or bird box, which gives you an opportunity to learn how to use the machinery and start building your skills.
-After that, you are free to work at your own pace under supervision on projects that interest you, learning new skills as you go along.
+In woodworking, for example, you may begin with a simple project such as a chopping board or bird box.
+This helps you learn how to use the tools and machinery safely and start building your skills.
+After that, you can work under supervision on projects that interest you, learning new skills as you go.

 • Handcrafted was born out of a desire to see isolated people connected and those who had lost confidence in themselves reconnect with a future that had possibilities.
 It was founded by Dan Northover who, as a Christian was frustrated that while his faith had a hopeful perspective, people had given up hope for many of those who needed it most.